NaziaSiddique/milestoneV2/README.md

 •	FAQ Page – this will give potential clients answers to the most asked questions via a table with FAQs and dropdown buttons to view answers (JavaScript required for dropdown functionality)

 •	Company Blog – this will be an avenue for potential/existing clients to discover the website through articles and keyword searches, will provide information on latest news, hints/tips and answer FAQs.
-Company is looking to set this up soon
+Company is looking to set this up soon.

+•  Opening times need to be added once the firm finalises their opening times.
+This can be added in the footer or the contact page.

 ## Design